Gail S. Stephenson

 Professor Stephenson received her juris doctorate from the LSU Paul M. Hebert Law Center in 1984, where she was a member of the Louisiana Law Review and Order of the Coif.
 She was inducted into the Paul M. Hebert Hall of Fame in 1987.
 She received her B.A. with honors from Northwestern State University of Louisiana in 1976, where she was inducted into Phi Kappa Phi, Purple Jackets, and the Political Science Honor Society.

 After receiving her law degree, Professor Stephenson served as a law clerk to Judge Frank J. Polozola of the United States District Court, Middle District of Louisiana, 1984-1986.
 She worked as a law clerk and research attorney for Judge Melvin Shortess of the Louisiana First Circuit Court of Appeal from 1986 to 1988 and 1991 to 2000.
 She then was promoted to the court’s Administrative General Counsel, where she served until joining SULC.
-She also practiced corporate and insurance defense and was director of litigation with the firm now known as Henchy, Verbois & Hackenberg from 1988 to 1991.
+From 1988 to 1991 she also practiced corporate and insurance defense and was director of litigation for the firm that became known as Henchey, Verbois & Hackenberg.

 She served as editor for the Notary Commission Policies and Procedures Manual for the Parish of East Baton Rouge, Louisiana, published in 2004, and is now a consultant with Louisiana State University for the statewide notary exam.
 She is an associate editor for the official Louisiana notary study guide, Fundamentals of Louisiana Notarial Law and Practice.
-She was appointed a member of the Louisiana Legislative Notary Education Study Committee, HCR 45, in 2011, and currently serves on the Louisiana State Bar Association’s Task Force on Notarial Legislation.
+She served as a member of the Louisiana Legislative Notary Education Study Committee, HCR 45, in 2011, and also served on the Louisiana State Bar Association’s Task Force on Notarial Legislation.